genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/01_server-setup/02_initial-application-install.md

     - application
     - install
 ---
 This section describes installing an application built on the Genesis low-code platform.
-Readers need to have some experience of Linux system administration .
+Readers need to have some experience of Linux system administration.

 ## Installing build artifacts